matthewblott/svelte-native-demo/README.md

-# Simple Svelte Native App
+# Svelte Native Demo App

 This is an almost like-for-like copy of the examples that ship with the official Svelte Native repo [here](https://github.com/halfnelson/svelte-native/tree/master/demo).